theory/justatheory/content/photo/nyc/harlem-hawk/index.md

 The hawk seemed curious, amused, then, perhaps, bored.

 {{% figure
     src       = "hawk5.jpeg"
-    alt     = "A red-tailed stares at squirrel hidden from view in New York City" caption = "Tracking the squirrel down the tree."
+    alt       = "A red-tailed stares at squirrel hidden from view in New York City" caption   = "Tracking the squirrel down the tree." copyright = "2020 David E. Wheeler"
 %}}

 {{% figure
     src       = "hawk6.jpeg"
-    alt     = "A red-tailed cocks its head as it eyes a black squirrel hidden from view in New York City" caption = "“Where do you think *you're* going, rodent?”"
+    alt       = "A red-tailed cocks its head as it eyes a black squirrel hidden from view in New York City" caption   = "“Where do you think *you're* going, rodent?”" copyright = "2020 David E. Wheeler"
 %}}

 {{% figure
     src       = "hawk7.jpeg"
-    alt     = "A red-tailed watches a black squirrel scamper up a tree in New York City" caption = "Around and around and around."
+    alt       = "A red-tailed watches a black squirrel scamper up a tree in New York City" caption   = "Around and around and around." copyright = "2020 David E. Wheeler"
 %}}

 {{% figure
     src       = "hawk8.jpeg"
     alt       = "A red-tailed watches a black squirrel scamper up a tree in New York City" caption   = "Zoooooom!"
+    copyright = "2020 David E. Wheeler"
 %}}

 Eventually I put my phone away and continued my walk, but kept thinking about